 Heat stress also depends on other factors, such as the chickens’ living quarters, diet, and breed.
 Heavier chicken breeds, such as Buff Orpington, may become overheated at around 85 degrees F. Smaller and lighter chicken breeds tend to handle the heat better.
 So, if you tend to experience high temperatures in your region, it’s a good idea to pick chickens that handle heat better based on their body types.

 Like all animals, chickens are at risk for heat strokes.
 While you might select breeds that handle higher temperatures, all breeds will be at risk for heat strokes.

-What many people don’t realize is that a normal chicken body temperature is between 105-107 degrees F. So, if it gets much higher than that, it leads to strain and stress on your chicken’s body.
+Many people don’t realize that a normal chicken’s body temperature is between 105-107 degrees F. So, if it gets much higher than that, it leads to strain and stress on your chicken’s body.
 Chickens cannot sweat to cool themselves like humans or pant like dogs.
 Instead, chickens release their excess body heat through their combs, wattles, beaks, and feet.
 That’s why chickens with larger combs and wattles keep their bodies cooler easier than breeds with peacombs.